Brussels sprouts are considered to be a cruciferous vegetable, this includes other vegetables like broccoli, kale, and cauliflower.

-To use Brussels spouts, trim the end stump with a knife and also remove the first layer of leaves.
+To use Brussels sprouts, trim the end stump with a knife and also remove the first layer of leaves.
 This first layer will probably naturally fall off when the end is trimmed.

 The Brussels sprout can be left whole, cut in half or even quartered.

 Brussels sprouts can be boiled, steamed, roasted, or sautéed.
-The can also be left raw and shaved into a salad.
+They can also be left raw and shaved into a salad.

 They have a mild nutty flavor and pair really well with savory flavors.

 Looking to roast?
-Bring the oven to 450 degree F. Place Brussels sprouts (sliced) on a baking dish and drizzle with olive oil.
-Add desired seasonings like salt, pepper, garlic powder etc. Roast in the oven for about 15 minutes or until a golden color has formed
+Bring the oven to 450 degrees F. Place Brussels sprouts (sliced) on a baking dish and drizzle with olive oil.
+Add desired seasonings like salt, pepper, garlic powder, etc. Roast in the oven for about 15 minutes or until a golden color has formed

 The Brussels sprouts should be fork tender and still have a brighter color, not mushy and bland looking.

-If they come out lifeless try reducing the cook time or change up the cooking method.
+If they come out lifeless try reducing the cooking time or change up the cooking method.
 Roasting is the most preferred method of cooking.